 Turn the thighs over, do the egg white thing and the mist thing.

 Apply the seasonings, drizzle or spray with a little oil.
 Now you have the skin side UP, which, of course, is what you want.

-Roast at 350 F/176 C for 90 minutes.
+Roast at 350 F/176 C for 90 minutes, or as long as it takes to achieve the desired effect.
 It will take longer if you didn’t preheat the oven.
 There is a reason for everything.

 Be sure to visit us on Facebook at https://www.facebook.com/groups/272128179509149